dandon223/LFdBG/README.md

 ## Installation

 For the library to work properly it needs Boost library to be installed on the computer.
-On linux it can be isntalled with this command.
+On linux it can be installed with this command.

     sudo apt-get install libboost-all-dev
 This library needs version 11 of C++, because of std::atomic.